-Council may defer the application if the information or document has by or under the

-GIPA Act or some other legislative instrument, required to be published but is yet to be published for public information.
+Council may defer an application for a short period if the information or document has yet to meet a legislative compliance obligation to be published - this may be under the GIPA Act or other statutory instrument - and is scheduled for release accordingly.
 If access is deferred by Council, then Council will notify the applicant and include the reason for deferral and the date on which the applicant will be given access.